ampproject/amphtml/extensions/amp-consent/amp-consent.md

                                                 // "consentRequired: false".
                                                 // If the value is non-null, it will be cached at client.
   "consentString": {?string} [default: null],   // The latest consent string known by the server.
+                                                // If the value is non-null,
+                                                // and if the consentStateValue is "accepted" or "rejected",
-                                                // If the value is non-null, it will be cached at client.
+                                                // the value will be cached at client.
   "expireCache": {boolean} [default: false]     // Indicate that the cache needs to be cleared
                                                 // Set to `true` in conjunction with
                                                 // consentStateValue='accepted'/'rejected'